Sindhudesh movement: Sindhudesh Liberation Army

-The Sindhu Desh Liberation Army or SDLA is an active militant group based in the Sindh province of Pakistan.
+The Sindhudesh Liberation Army or SLA is an active militant group based in the Sindh province of Pakistan.
 A series of minor blasts took place on railway lines — the attacks carried out between November 2010, and February 2011 were claimed by the SDLA, who left pamphlets on the scene that mentioned “atrocities” being carried out against Sindh and promising to continue their “struggle” till Sindh was granted “freedom”.
 The attacks were condemned by fellow Sindhi nationalists such as Dr Qadir Magsi of the Jeay Sindh Tarraqi Passand Party, who warned of negative consequences from violence.